 Baseball Cap

-I’m normally advise travelers to avoid the baseball cap except there are a few locations where that is an exception, like in Costa Rica.
-I love to wear hats as they help keep the sweat and sun out of my eyes on a hot sunny day.
-You’ll at the very least experience some hot and humid weather while in Central America!
+I normally advise travelers to avoid the baseball cap, but there are a few locations where that is an exception, like in Costa Rica.
+I love to wear hats, as they help keep the sweat and sun out of my eyes on a hot, sunny day.
+You’ll, at the very least, experience some hot and humid weather while in Central America!

 Graphic Tees

-When we’re traveling in foreign countries I avoid graphic t-shirts for the most part.
-However, in Central America they’re perfectly intertwined with surfing culture and the laid back vibes.
+When we travel in foreign countries, I generally avoid graphic T-shirts.
+However, in Central America, they’re perfectly intertwined with surfing culture and laid-back vibes.

 Short Sleeve Button

-A short sleeve button down is a great option to beach casual while avoiding the tee shirt look.
-I like to go for the linen as it has a more relaxed beach look and it hold up better in the heat than a cotton shirt.
+A short-sleeve button-down is a great option for beach casual while avoiding the tee-shirt look.
+I like to go for linen, as it has a more relaxed beach look and holds up better in the heat than a cotton shirt.
 The one above is from prAna.

 prAna Vaha Short